tw-wittakarn/service-worker-example/README.md

 # React Token Refresher with Service Worker

-A React application that uses Jotai for state management and a Service Worker to automatically refresh tokens every minute.
+A React application that uses Jotai for state management and a Service Worker to automatically refresh tokens every 5 seconds.

 ## Features